 1. Offer and Acceptance

 You make an offer on a property, usually through an estate agent.
 Once the seller accepts, the agent sends a memorandum of sale to both parties' lawyers.
-At this stage, nothing is legally binding.
-Either side can walk away.
+Nothing is legally binding at this stage.
+Either side can still walk away.

-Key difference from the UK: Gibraltar's market is small enough that "gazumping" (seller accepting a higher offer after accepting yours) is rare.
+Key difference from the UK: Gibraltar's market is small enough that gazumping (a seller accepting a higher offer after already accepting yours) is rare.
 Reputation matters when everyone knows everyone.

 2. Instruct a Lawyer

-You need a Gibraltar-qualified lawyer (also called a solicitor or barrister).
-There are around 15 to 20 law firms in Gibraltar that handle property work.
-The main firms include Hassans, ISOLAS, Triay, TSN, and Attias & Levy.
+You need a Gibraltar-qualified solicitor.
+Around 15 to 20 local firms handle property work.
+The main ones include Hassans International Law Firm (hassans.gi), ISOLAS LLP (isolas.gi), Triay Lawyers (triay.com), TSN Law (triaystagnetto.com), and Attias & Levy (attiaslevy.gi).
 Your lawyer handles everything from here: searches, contracts, and completion.

 | Legal Cost | Typical Amount |